llluuuiiisss/json-placeholder-bridgein/README.md

 ### 2) Create `.env` file

 On this project files you can find a file named `.env.example`, you just need to replicate that file to the regular `.env` file.
-Besides fo this case not necessary since it is a public API and I'm even showing it explicitly int the example, I opt for it due to best practices.
+Besides for this project, not being necessary to have a .env file since it is a public API and I'm even showing it explicitly in the example, I opted for it due to best practices.

 ### 3) Run project `npm start`